weekplan/www/_posts/2018-11-09-week-plan-introduces-new-layout-for-planner-module.md

 ![](/assets/images/uploads/roles-1.png)

-## Lessons Learned From This Experience
+## Lessons learned from this experience

 The launch of the new layout was not handled well, and we want to apologize.